Middle School (High School) Manufacturing Experience (MSME)

-This Program is designed to bring Modern Manufacturing Businesses and Middle School Educators together in a new and exciting internship program.
+This Program is designed to bring Modern Manufacturing Businesses and Middle School and High School Educators together in a new and exciting internship program.

 Your involvement with this program will affect our next generation of employees.
 You have an opportunity to impact tomorrow's employees today!